tc39/proposal-record-tuple/tutorial/en.md

 # Managing State with Record & Tuple

 Record & Tuple are great for representing state (especially shared state).
-For instance you could use Record & Tuple to manage your [Redux] state as you would use [Immutable.js] for the same thing!
+For instance you could use Record & Tuple to manage your [Redux] state just like you would use [Immutable.js] or another immutable library.

 [Redux]: https://redux.js.org/
 [Immutable.js]: https://immutable-js.github.io/immutable-js/